 Myth 1: The neighborhood feels so friendly, it really feels like a community.

 Nonsense.
 It isolates people inside their own sterile community.
 In order to see your neighbors just a few yards away on another street, instead of a 20 second walk, you have to drive for miles in your car just to get to them.
-These street layouts don’t bring people closer, they tear them apart viciously and create a culture of “leave me the fuck alone”.
+These street layouts don’t bring people closer, they tear them apart viciously and create a culture of “leave me alone”.
 Personally, every time I drive through curvilinear loop / cul-de-sac neighborhoods I never see anyone out socializing, as soon as I hit the city though, where a grid based street layout is used, I see kids playing and neighbors outside talking.
 (And drug dealers’ assistants outside looking out for police, but that’s another story)

 Myth 2: There’s less traffic.